-Answer: The agglomerative approach or bottom-up approach starts by defining each object into a separate group.
+Answer: The agglomerative approach or bottom-up approach starts with each object creating a discrete group.
 It helps in merging the different groups of objects which are closer to one another.
 This action continues until the groups are merged into one or until the final termination conditions hold.

-Answer: Rattle package in the R programming language is used for the data mining process.
-It is popularly known as GUI.
+Answer: Rattle package in the R programming language is for data mining.
 It helps in presenting the statistical and visual summaries of the data inputs and transforms them into a more readily modeled graphical representation of the outcomes.
-It supports your interactions using the graphical user interface or GUI by capturing as an R script, which can be readily executed in R programming language, independently on the Rattle interface.
+It supports user interactions using the graphical user interface or GUI by capturing as an R script, which can be readily executed in the R programming language, independently of the Rattle interface.

 Answer: White noise or WN model is a time series model.
 It supports the stationary process in the R language.

-Answer: The key features of WN or White Noise model include,
+Answer: The key features of the WN or White Noise model are as follows:

-Question: Define Random Walk or RW model in R programming language?
+30. Define Random Walk or RW model in the R programming language.
 What are its features?

 Answer: The RW model or Random Walk model is a non-stationary process.
-Its features include,
+Its key features are as follows:

 - No specific mean or variance.